Okie from Muskogee: Background

 In Haggard's episode of CMT's Inside Fame, Brian Mansfield of USA Today insists, "I think between 1966 and 1969/1970, when he's doing "Okie from Muskogee" and "Fightin' Side of Me," that period was every bit the match of Hank Williams from about 1950 to 1952.
 I think it's that good..."

 Critical reception

-The album topped the Billboard country albums chart and hit number 46 on pop chart and won the Academy of Country Music award for Album of the Year in 1969.
+The album topped the Billboard country albums chart and hit number 46 on the pop chart and won the Academy of Country Music award for Album of the Year in 1969.
 It also received the CMA Award for Album of the Year in 1970.
 Haggard also won Single of the Year for "Okie from Muskogee" as well as Top Male Vocalist.

-Stephen Thomas Erlewine of AllMusic wrote, "While the record isn't necessary, it is a hell of a lot of fun and not bad evidence of why Hag was the most popular figure in country music at the end of the '60s."
+Bruce Eder of AllMusic wrote, "The Bakersfield sound is very well represented, with crisp rhythms and lean leads (by Roy Nichols), and Haggard is in excellent voice.."
 Music critic Robert Christgau wrote "Despite some slack performances, this album.. is a passable sampler....
 But The Best of Merle Haggard is a lot more representative of a great iconoclast who's keeping it under wraps these days."